SAP-samples/ui5-exercises-codejam/chapters/chapter004/readme.md

     "sap/m/Button",
     "sap/m/Text"
 ], function (Controller, MessageToast, Dialog, Button, Text) {
-    //content of the function stays here
+    // content of the function stays here
-}
+})
 ```

 This is what our controller now looks like (a few methods collapsed in the screen shot):